RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 When I started to work at Gizra three months ago, I received the title 'Employee Training & Development.'
 Eventhough this was exciting to me (I get excited with anything that has the word 'training' in it), I was not really sure what I should do with it.
 The exposure to the Scrum method helped me rethink my role in Gizra.

 As Scrum is based on the Agile methodology - an iterative light-weight approach to software development - unlike traditional methods, it is built on the premise that it is impossible to think in advance about all the possible scenarios.
 In a dynamic world, especially when it comes to software development, changes occur all the time: new demands by clients, market changes, new technologies, and so forth.
-So the more I read about Scrum, I realized that training process should needs to be agile to match the development process implemented in Gizra.
+So the more I read about Scrum, I realized that the training process needs to also be agile.
 What we teach today, will not necessarily be useful to employees tomorrow, so the training program should be built in a way that makes it flexible to changes and new requirements.

-I do not know many companies with 25+ employees who have decided to invest full time job in the role of employee training.
-Frankly, I do not know any such company.
+I have not heard about many companies with 20+ employees, make the decision to invest a full-time role to employee training.
+Frankly, I don't know of any such company.
-It says something very important for me about Gizra - they wants to invest in their best employees and make them even better.
+For me, it says something very important - Gizra wants to invest in their great employees to make them even better.
 But how to get there?
-This is a question that I still do not have a full answer for it.
+This is a question that I still do not have a full answer for.
-So in the meantime I will share with you just a thoughts.
+So in the meantime, I will just share with you my thoughts.

 ##Teach them swim or throw them to the water?